jentery/mdia200v4/worksheet4.md

 ## Format

 This open-book worksheet contains *five* prompts.
-You should respond to *four* of them, and Prompt 5 is required.
-If you respond to all five, then I will mark the first four.
+You should respond to *four* of them, and *Prompt 5 is required*.

 Each response is worth 25 points for a total of 100 points.